rifalous/My-Intent-Apps/README.md

 # My-Intent-Apps
 Learn to Make an Android Application for Beginners (Dicoding Academy Class).

-Android Apps to Perform Android Intents.
+Android App to Perform Android Intents.

 ## Just Learn to Code :
 ### 1. Explicit Intent